ajbanjara/Wireshark/sharkd-JSON-RPC-Request-Syntax.md

 | bytes | If present, output frame bytes | Any valid JSON value | O |
 | hidden | If present, output hidden tree fields | Any valid JSON value | O |

 NB: A value of _true_ is acceptable for any field that has a type of _Any valid JSON value_.
-However, a value of false is also treated as true i.e. ```{"req":"frame", "frame":4, "bytes":false}``` will output the frame bytes.
+However, a value of false is also treated as true i.e. ```{"jsonrpc":"2.0","id":6,"method":"frame","params":{"frame":4, "bytes":false}}``` will output the frame bytes.

 M/O: M = Mandatory, O = Optional